 2. Pre- Booking your Safari (Jeep safari or Elephant ride)

-Most of the National Parks and sanctuaries in India have the facility of a jeep safari or an elephant safari to enter the jungle and sometimes due to huge rush of tourists it’s difficult to manage a safari at the last moment.
+Most of the National Parks and sanctuaries in India have the facility of a jeep safari or an elephant safari to enter the jungle and sometimes due to a huge rush of tourists it’s difficult to manage a safari at the last moment.
 If you are pre-booking your accommodation tell them to arrange a safari for you.
 That will save your time from standing in the queue.
-Most of reserves have lesser number of safaris per day as too much of jeep entries inside the jungle may disturb the wildlife, thus it makes the chances for you to avail a safari low in case you are not prepared for it.
+Most of the reserves have lesser number of safaris per day as too much of jeep entries inside the jungle may disturb the wildlife, thus it makes the chances for you to avail a safari low in case you are not prepared for it.

 3. Talk slowly and avoid using flash while doing photography

 Keep your voice low as it may the disturb the animals and you may miss a chance to spot them.
 They are not used to human sounds and that they get scared.
-It’s their home and like we don’t anyone disturbing us in our home the animals too want them.
-Avoid using camera flash as that might scare them away and create discomfort.
+It’s their home and like we don’t anyone disturbing us in our home the animals to want them.
+Avoid using the camera flash as that might scare them away and create discomfort.